Table of Contents

 Are Jackson Guitars Good for Beginners?

-And these models feature budget-friendly, quality-made guitars that will last for years to come.
-Jackson guitars are also easy to play, having slim necks and bodies that are ideal for beginners learning metal and rock.
+And these models feature budget-friendly, guitars that will last for years to come.
+They are also easy to play!
+Having slim necks and bodies that are ideal for beginners learning metal and rock.

 Granted, it will take a while to master the art of flawlessly shredding as a beginner.
-However, having a comfortable instrument will assist you in learning the fundamentals.
+Yet, having a comfortable instrument will assist you in learning the fundamentals.

 Which Guitarists Use Jackson Guitars?

 Jackson’s guitars were popular among 80s heavy metal guitarists.
 This includes Def Leppard’s Phil Collen and Megadeth’s David Ellefson.